geekgirl101/FFXI-HD-Maps/Q&A.md

 __Q.
 Do I need to download both the Hunting Maps and the Clean Maps?__

 __A.__ No.  These are divided into 2 types of maps to suit your preference.
-Using both at the same time will simply have one pack overwrite the other.
+Using both at the same time will have one pack overwrite the other.

 ____
 __Q.
 I don't like the Hunting Maps, how do I switch to Clean Maps?__